geparada/NGS_2021_AS/docs/source/detection_of_differentially_included_nodes.rst

 Detection of differentially included nodes
 ==========================================

 Congratulations if you have reached this point!
 This is the final step of the analysis :).
-To achieve the aim of determining the effect of ``TBPH knockout`` you just need to run whippet with the following syntax.
+To achieve the aim of determining the effect of ``bam mutation`` you just need to run whippet with the following syntax.

 .. code-block:: bash